pb99u069/cardano-api-documentation/examples/simpleTx.md

     ttoken = proxyToAsType Proxy
 ```

-### generate address
+## Generate an address

-the command `cardano-cli address build` works for both key and script addresses
+The `cardano-cli` command `address build` works for both key and script addresses.

-the cardano-cli `runAddressBuild` function first checks if the argument provided is a `PaymentVerifierKey` or a `PaymentVerifierScript`
-in the case of a PaymentKey, it builds a cardano-api value of type `AddressAny` with `AddressShelley <$> buildShelleyAddress (castVerificationKey vk) mbStakeVerifier nw` where nw is the networkId and mbStakeVerifier an optional stake key.
-`buildShelleyAddress` runs `makeShelleyAddress` from cardano-api under the hood.
+First, the `runAddressBuild` function checks if the argument provided is a `PaymentVerifierKey` or a `PaymentVerifierScript`.
+In the case of a key, it builds a value of type `AddressAny` with `AddressShelley <$> buildShelleyAddress (castVerificationKey vk) mbStakeVerifier nw` where nw is the networkId and mbStakeVerifier an optional stake key. `buildShelleyAddress` in turn uses `makeShelleyAddress` from the cardano-api under the hood.
-to serialise this address, cardano-api uses the underlying `SerialiseAddress` instance of the `Address ShelleyAddr`.

 ```haskell
 makeShelleyAddress :: NetworkId